BengalBots-LSU/knowledge.bengalbots.com/content/Projects/Misc/B²/Deeper Blue/Main Page.md

 ---
 Deeper Blue is part of a larger project referred to as [[Projects/Misc/B²/Main Page|B².]]
 It is also a revival of an old project that was known as "Deep Blue."

-Designed as a ~3 lb battlebot, it is one of the designs created B².
+Designed as a ~3 lb sumo battlebot, it is one of the designs created for B².
 Internally the electronics and mechanical assembly & manufacturing is rather straightforward.

 ## Mechanical